thephpleague/uri-src/docs/uri/7.0/uri-template.md

 URI → extract() → ExtractionResult → expand() → URI
 ```

-<p class="message-notice">The round trip is not necessarily lossless.
-A variable extracted as a
+<p class="message-warning"><strong>The round trip is not necessarily lossless.</strong> A variable
-<strong>partial value</strong>, for example because of a prefix modifier, only contains the
+extracted as a <strong>partial value</strong>, for example because of a prefix modifier, only
-portion that could be recovered from the input.
-Expanding that result therefore uses the
+contains the portion that could be recovered from the input.
+Expanding that result
-extracted value and cannot reconstruct information that was not captured.</p>
+therefore uses the extracted value and cannot reconstruct information that was
+not captured.</p>